Give a fun homemade gift when you make these easy DIY Hot Cocoa Gift Bags!

 These DIY Hot Cocoa Gift Bags would also be affordable and great for bulk holiday gift giving such as teacher appreciation gifts or friend gift exchanges!

-- Boxes of cocoa (I used Starbucks Salted Caramel, Double Chocolate, and Peppermint because they were on sale but you can use Swiss Miss or store brand.)
+- Box of Cocoa – I used Starbucks Salted Caramel, Double Chocolate, and Peppermint because they were on sale but you can use Swiss Miss or store brand.

 - Mini Marshmallows